kennedymj97/msc-2048-ai/Notes.md

-[x] Fix bug where same strategy is being used multiple times [x] Remeasure progressive brute force time with new try rule generation [] Brute force a good number of strategies for 100 runs so I can plot a good histogram [] Add more rules/make them more general
+[x] Fix bug where same strategy is being used multiple times [x] Remeasure progressive brute force time with new try rule generation [x] Brute force a good number of strategies for 100 runs so I can plot a good histogram [x] Set up python to handle and plot the data
+[x] Produce plot of the medians
+[x] Produce histogram plot
+[] Add more rules/make them more general
 [] Local search for strategies
 [] Iterated local search for strategies